Exhibitions at Montréal museums

 Built in 1771 over the ruins of an earlier chapel, the Marguerite Bourgeoys Historic Site houses a museum dedicated to Saint Marguerite Bourgeoys, the Frenchwoman who founded the Congregation of Notre Dame of Montréal and was the colony’s first teacher back in 1653 (Bourgeoys was canonized by the Vatican in 1982).
 Bourgeoys is buried in the chapel.

-Notre-Dame-de-Bon-Secours chapel is also known as the “Sailor’s Church” not just because it overlooks the harbour, but because it was famed in the 19th century for being a pilgrimage site for sailors who arrived in the Port (now the Old Port).
+Notre-Dame-de-Bon-Secours chapel is also known as the “Sailor’s Church” not just because it overlooks the otels, but because it was famed in the 19th century for being a pilgrimage site for sailors who arrived in the Port (now the Old Port).

 Visitors can climb the chapel’s belvedere to join the “angels of Ville-Marie” and enjoy spectacular views of the Old Port and Old Montréal, as well as visit the permanent Meet Marguerite! exhibition exploring Bourgeoys’ personal saga and legacy.